 Apply online for your outstanding notices certificate.

-Apply online for your sewer/draining diagram.
+Apply online for your sewer/drainage diagram (for conveyancing purposes).

 The building/subdivision entitlement search service provided by Council to assist property owners, potential purchasers and developers in establishing Council's legislative ability to grant development consent for the erection of a dwelling/subdivision upon a parcel of land.

 It should be noted that this service provides advice in relation to Council's legislative ability to grant development consent for the purposes of a dwelling/subdivision upon the site only and does not guarantee approval of any future development application.
 The construction of a dwelling/subdivision on any lot would still require the lodgement of a development application proposal under the Environmental Planning and Assessment Act 1979 which would be assessed upon its merit.

 Download the Property Information Enquiry Form here.(PDF, 141KB)

 This form can also be used for Section 94/Section 64 Contribution enquiries, check Weed Control Notices and to request a Bush Fire Assessment.